 Knox's books include Book Banning in 21st Century America; Document Delivery and Interlibrary Loan on a Shoestring; Trigger Warnings: History, Theory, Context; and Foundations of Information Ethics, which she co-edited with John T. F. Burgess.
 Her work has been published in journals such as Library & Information Science Research, Journal of Intellectual Freedom and Privacy, and Library Quarterly.
 Her most recent article, "Silencing Stories: Challenges to Diverse Books," was published in International Journal for Information, Diversity & Inclusion.

 At the iSchool, Knox teaches Intellectual Freedom and Censorship; Social Aspects of Information Technology; Information Organization and Access; Information Ethics; and Libraries, Information, and Society.
 She has also taught Information Policy and Reference and Information Services.
-In 2018 she was selected to provide leadership for the School’s new BS in Information Science (BS/IS) degree.
+In 2018 she was selected to provide leadership for the School’s new BS in Information Sciences (BS/IS) degree.

 Knox is president of the Board of Trustees of the Freedom to Read Foundation, a nonprofit legal and educational organization affiliated with the American Library Association; a director on the board of the Association for Information Science & Technology; and the vice president/president-elect of Beta Phi Mu, the international honor society for library and information studies.

 Knox received her PhD from the School of Communication and Information at Rutgers University and her MS from the iSchool at Illinois.
 She also holds a BA in religious studies from Smith College and an AM in the same field from The University of Chicago Divinity School.